 The total tuition of the Program is estimated at \$107,912 - \$116,117, depending on year of entry into the Program.
 Additional fees apply.
-Updated accurate tuition and fee costs are published on the university web site at www.hsutx.edu/pa.
+Updated accurate tuition and fee costs are published on the university web site at Master of Physician Assistant Program in Texas - HSU.
 Click on the tab under Program Details titled "Tuition & Fees for the PA Program".
 Applicants should refer to the tuition and fees information listed per the specified cohort.
 The above estimation does not include living expenses, textbook or equipment costs.
 The estimates for these costs vary based on student choice of housing, family size, transportation/vehicle cost, and technology related costs (laptop computer, data plan, and mobile phone required).
-Estimates for textbook expenses and equipment expenses can be found at the HSU PA website at www.hsutx.edu/pa under the Tuition & Fees for the PA Program tab.
-Reliable transportation is required in the clinical year for commuting to supervised clinical practice experiences (SCPE).
+Estimates for textbook expenses and equipment expenses can be found at the HSU PA website at Master of Physician Assistant Program in Texas - HSU under the Tuition & Fees for the PA Program tab.
+Reliable transportation is required in the clinical year for commuting to supervised clinical practice experiences (SCPEs).

-FINANCIAL INFORMATION:
+UNIVERSITY FINANCIAL INFORMATION: